 A landlord can accept payments from a former tenant for their continued use of the premises at an equivalent rate to the rent the former tenant was paying.
 These payments are known as mesne profits and do not count as ‘rent’ so the landlord is not creating a new tenancy by accepting the payment.
 A landlord needs to take care to classify any payments taken as mesne profits to avoid any suggestion a new tenancy has been created.

 Landlords are advised to regularly review their tenancy agreements and take legal advice if they have concerns that their joint tenant’s interests are not aligned.
-For more information on how Tozers can help protect you, please call Josh O’Neill who is part of our team of experienced residential landlord and tenant solicitors on 01392 207769.
+Contact us for more information on how Tozers can help protect you.

 *except for liabilities incurred before the tenancy ended e.g. rent arrears, damage etc.